Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 -  A computer with a newer version of Windows 10, macOS, or a Linux distribution like Ubuntu or Debian.

--  An identity that is verified with an identity provider and an initial account created on your behalf be the identity provider.
+-  An identity that is verified with an identity provider and an initial account created on your behalf by the identity provider.
    The identity provider will know your identity and your ownership of an initial account.

 -  A Ledger Nano S or Ledger Nano S Plus.